-We have audited the financial statements of Thye Hua Kwan Nursing Home Limited (the Company), which comprise the statement of financial position as at 31 March 2022, the statement of comprehensive income, statement of changes in funds and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information, as set out on pages FS1 to FS32.
+We have audited the financial statements of Thye Hua Kwan Nursing Home Limited (:the Company"), which comprise the statement of financial position as at 31 March 2024, the statement of comprehensive income, statement of changes in funds and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, as set out on pages FS1 to FS33.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ('the Act'), the Singapore Charities Act, Chapter 37 and other relevant regulations ('the Charities Act and Regulations') and Singapore Financial Reporting Standards ('FRSs') so as to give a true and fair view of the financial position of the Company as at 31 March 2022 and of the financial performance, changes in funds and cash flows of the Company for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ("the Companies Act"), the Charities Act 1994 and other relevant regulations ("the Charities Act and Regulations") and Financial Reporting Standards in Singapore (FRSs') so as to give a true and fair view of the financial position of the Company as at 31 March 2024 and of the financial performance, changes in funds and cash flows of the Company for the year ended on that date.